grafo3a/flischeklowa/README.md

 * paquetBDD.properties (located in src/net.apasajb.flischeklowa.ressourcesG11n, used by the connection pool)
 * persistence.xml (located in src/META-INF, used by the entity manager factory).

+To run the app, export the project as a WAR file then deploy the file on Tomcat [9] or any other application server supporting Java EE 8.
+You can also run the app through an IDE.

 Screenshots
 -----------